aws-samples/aws-customer-playbook-framework/docs/Code Exposure.md

 ### CodeCommit

-Audit access control for all users with the [AWS Identity and Access Management (IAM) service in conjuction with CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control.html).
+Audit access control for all users with the [AWS Identity and Access Management (IAM) service in conjunction with CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control.html).

 Permissions may also be changed or restricted with the [CodeCommit permissions reference](https://docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control-permissions-reference.html).